 The nutritional information has been calculated using an online recipe nutrition calculator such as Verywellfit.com and is intended for informational purposes only.
 These figures should be used as a general guideline and not be construed as a guarantee.

-The recipe was adapted from A Prendre Sans Faim.
-It was originally published on October 18, 2018.
-The recipe has been revised to include improved content and photos.
-All posted pictures are mine.
+The recipe was adapted from A Prendre Sans Faim and was originally published on October 18, 2018.
+It has been revised to include improved content and photos.

 Jen says